 The two grasses could also help accent each others as well.
 One may stay green when its dry while the other is green when the weather is cooler.

-If you want to take this process a step further, you can dethatch with your lawn before spreading the seed.
+If you want to take this process a step further, you can dethatch and the aerate your lawn before spreading the seed.

 You can use a mechanical dethatcher or you may even opt to use a metal garden rake.